1 for $15, 2 for $25, 3 for $35

 Affirmations are positive statements that can help you to challenge and overcome self-sabotaging and negative thoughts.
 When you repeat them often, and believe in them, you can start to make positive changes.
 Affirmations are different from meditations in that they are spoken aloud.
 In conjunction with the Winning mindset meditation, they continues to positively reinforce a winning mindset.
 I usually tell dancers to put it on while in the shower or getting ready for the day.

-These mindful practices allow your mind to rest and recharge so that you can handle the stressors of your day from a different place.
-Learning to let of your stress for just 10-15 minutes during a meditation trains your mind on how to release stress.
+These mindful practices allow your mind to rest and recharge so that you can handle the stressors of your day from a calmer frame of mind.
+Learning to let go of your stress for just 10-15 minutes during a meditation trains your mind on how to release stress.
 So rather than walking around with stress piled on stress, your mind learns to let it all go, allowing you to deal with stressors individually, and then release them.

 Quiet Mind Meditation